silkyland/sawasdee/README.md

 ```
 ---
 #####Thai unit reading style
-In Thai language unit reading such as metre, kilometre, gram, kilogram, celcuis etc. Are read different from Thai currency in decimal point. "readThaiUnit()" function is useful to read unit in Thai style.
+In Thai language unit reading such as metre, kilometre, gram, kilogram, celsius etc. Are read different from Thai currency in decimal point. "readThaiUnit()" function is useful to read unit in Thai style.
 ```php
 echo $sawasdee->readThaiUnit(0);
 // ศูนย์